dtgritman/Flixtras/README.md

 - Overlay opacity can be changed
 - Setting changes no longer require page refresh
 - More menu layout fixes
+- More restructuring of storage

 ### 0.0.2

-- Added volume increment to menu
+- Added volume increment adjustment to menu
 - Fixed menu layout some
-- Restructed local storage
+- Restructured storage object for storing settings

 ## About